 – a Necessity for Your LIBS Instrument

-Why is light sensitivity and light throughput important?
+Why are light sensitivity and light throughput important?

 Why is short integration time important?